IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA541 - Once either a chat conversation or vendor chat has been conluded, it will be stored for both customer support review as well as any misuse of the tool.
+- VA541 - Once either a chat conversation or vendor chat has been concluded, it will be stored for both customer support review as well as any misuse of the tool.

 - **Priority**: High